iBrushC/animextras/README.md

 ## **Changelog:**

+- **Version 1.1.0**: New Onion Skinning mode, Inbetweening, lets you see frames with direct keyframes in a different color than interpolated frames.
+General cleanup to certain aspects of the code, more consistency and less try-except statements.

 - **Version 1.0.4**: Stop Drawing is now no longer linked to the escape key

 - **Version 1.0.3**: Fixed update bug that would switch objects instead of updating them.
 Turning off overlays now automatically turns off onion skins